San Diego free speech fight: Vigilantes

+On February 8, 1912, the day the ordinance took effect, 5000 citizens marched in support of the California Free Speech League.
+Forty-one protesters were arrested.
+By February 10, forty-four more were arrested and charged with violating a more restricted ordinance that included zones outside the 49 block restricted zone.
+Also on February 10, a small article in the San Diego Union called for the formation of a "horsewhip vigilante committee" to deal with the "invasion" of Wobblies.

 The increase in arrests left Police Chief Keno Wilson with a dilemma; he wanted to punish the protesters, but simultaneously faced overcrowded jails and stockades.
 After local newspapers began editorializing vociferously against the protesters and their tactics, groups of vigilantes began transporting arrested Wobblies and free speakers to the county line.
 The vigilantes began patrolling trains that were inbound from the north, and would grab Wobblies and invited speakers before they could get to the city.
 The vigilantes then proceeded to "reeducate" the speakers on patriotism as this brutal first hand account notes: They were drunk and hollering and cursing the rest of the night.
 In the morning they took us out four or five at a time and marched us up the track to the county line ... where were forced to kiss the flag and then run a gauntlet of 106 men, every one of which was striking at us as hard as they could with their pick ax handles.
 They broke one man's leg, and everyone was beaten black and blue, and was bleeding from a dozen wounds.
 These incidents occurred quite frequently, but there was no significant outcry from the middle class citizens of San Diego.

+The San Diego Board of Supervisors authorized mounted police to patrol the Orange County border to prevent Wobblies from entering the fray.
+On March 4, the San Diego Police deputized 500 men to fight the wobblies.
+An editorial in the Evening Tribune claimed "hanging is none too good" for the Wobblies.
+"They are the waste material of creation and should be drained off into the sewer of oblivion there to rot in cold obstruction like any other excrement.”

+On March 10, a protest formed outside of the jail, Chief Wilson ordered firefighters to turn a hose on the crowd.
+They also arrested people attempting to sell newspapers including the San Francisco Bulletin, San Diego Herald and the Labor Leader.

+On March 18, the Union reported that 1000 vigilantes organized by local businessmen were cooperating with the police.

+On April 5, sixty-five year old editor of the Herald Abraham R. Sauer — who published articles supportive of the free speech fight and critical of the police — was kidnapped, hung by the neck and allowed to live in exchange for a promise of silence.